-The developer's representation that the Project is not economically viable without public participation based on extraordinary costs associated with redevelopment of existing sites.
+The developers of the proposed funeral parlor and celebration of life facility and the residential facility have represented that their project is not economically viable without public participation based on extraordinary costs associated with the development of the sites.

 2. The economic benefits of the District, as measured by increased employment, business and personal income, and property value, are sufficient to compensate for the cost of the improvements.
+As demonstrated in the Economic Feasibility Section of this Project Plan, the tax increments projected to be collected are more than sufficient to pay for the proposed project costs.
+On this basis alone, the finding is supported.
 3. The benefits of the proposal outweigh the anticipated tax increments to be paid by the owners of property in the overlying taxing jurisdictions.
 As required by Wis.
 Stat. § 66.1105(4)(i)4., a calculation of the share of projected tax increments estimated to be paid by the owners of property in the overlying taxing jurisdictions has been prepared and can be found in this Plan.
 However, because the Project would not occur without the use of tax incremental financing, these tax increments would not be paid but for creation of the District.
 Accordingly, the City finds that the benefits expected to be realized as set forth in this Plan outweigh the value of the tax increments to be invested in the Project.
-4. Not less than 50% by area of the real property within the District is a blighted area as defined by Wis.
-Stat. § 66.1105(2)(ae)1.
-5. Based on the foregoing finding, the District is designated as a blighted area district.
-6. The Project Costs relate directly to the elimination of blight in the District, consistent with the purpose for which the District is created.
+4. Not less than 50% by area of the real property within the District is suitable for mixed-use development as defined by Wis.
+Stat. § 66.1105(2)(cm).
+Lands proposed for newly-platted residential development comprise no more than 35% of the real property area within the District.
+Costs related to newly-platted residential development may be incurred based on the proposed development having a density of at least three (3) units per acre as defined in Wis.
+Stat. § 66.1105(2)(f)3.a.
+5. Based on the foregoing finding, the District is designated as a mixed-use district.
+6. The Project Costs relate directly to promoting mixed use development in the District, consistent with the purpose for which the District is created.

 7. Improvements to be made in the District are likely to significantly enhance the value of substantially all of the other real property in the District.
 8. The equalized value of taxable property in the District, plus the incremental value of all existing tax incremental districts within the City does not exceed 12% of the total equalized value of taxable property within the City.
 9. The City estimates that none of the territory within the District will be devoted to retail business at the end of the District's maximum expenditure period, pursuant to Wis.
 Stat. § 66.1105(5)(b).
-10. The Project Plan for the District in the City is feasible, and is in conformity with the master plan of the City.
+10. That there are no parcels to be included within the District that were annexed by the City within the preceding three-year period.
+11. The Plan for the District is feasible and is in conformity with the Master Plan of the City.